ibm-cloud-docs/vpc/vni-updating.md

           * Bare metal server (Disabled)
           * Virtual server instance (Enabled)
           * File share mount (Enabled)
-       * **Enabled**: Forces the TCP connections to align with the [RFC793](https://www.ietf.org/rfc/rfc793.txt){: external} standard and any packets allowed by corresponding security group rules and network ACLs.
+       * **Enabled**: Forces the TCP connections to align with the [RFC793](https://www.ietf.org/rfc/rfc793.txt){: external} standard and any packets to be allowed by corresponding security group rules and network ACLs.
-       * **Disabled**: Permits packets allowed only by corresponding security group rules and network ACLs.
+       * **Disabled**: Permits packets to be allowed only by corresponding security group rules and network ACLs.

 `--output`
 :   Specify output format, only JSON is supported.
 One of: `JSON`.